sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 If this key does not exists in ownCloud database, insert a random string for this key as value.

-Set the base address of running ownCloud instance in the following sections of reva.toml file:
+Set the base address of running ownCloud instance in the following sections of sciencemesh.toml file:

    * `[grpc.services.storageprovider.drivers.nextcloud]`
    * `[grpc.services.authprovider.auth_managers.nextcloud]`